15 Best Podcast Hosting Sites of 2021 (Plus Free Options)

-Here are some of the best podcast software options to start recording your high quality audio.
+Here are some of the best software options to start recording your high-quality audio.

 Anchor touts themselves as the easiest way to start a podcast.
 Ever.

 And I have to agree.
-Their free podcast recording software allows you to record high-quality audio, create a free, unlimited amount of episodes, and distribute to all major websites with one click.
+Anchor’s free podcast recording software allows you to record high-quality audio.
+Next, you record an unlimited amount of episodes and distribute them to all major websites with one click.

 Anchor makes it easy to drag and drop different audio clips to rearrange segments in your episodes.
 They also give you a free landing page with a custom URL for your show.

-With their unlimited free hosting, recording capabilities from anywhere, and one-click distribution, Anchor is the best podcast software on the market.
+With its unlimited free hosting, recording capabilities from anywhere, and one-click distribution, Anchor is the best podcast software on the market.

 Zencastr allows new and professional podcasters alike the ability to record themselves and their remote guests in studio quality right from a web browser.
-To record the audio of your podcast guest in another location, you just send them a link and then receive a separate audio track when you’re done.
+To record your podcast guest in another location, you send them a link and then receive a separate audio track.

-This live recording is done via a VoIP connection through both people’s local microphone.
-As the podcast host, you press record and each person’s audio is recorded from the web browser, without any compression or artificial sounds decreasing the audio quality.
+This live recording via a VoIP connection connects users through the local microphones.
+As the podcast host, you press record, and each person’s audio logs from the web browser, without any compression or artificial sounds decreasing the audio quality.